CLEAN DRINK NEPAL - March 28 - April 8, 2019

 We can't do our good-deeds without the financial means to do so.
 Fundraising is a critical part of our program.
 Clean water solutions simply cost money.

 To help streamline our fundraising efforts, we have partnered with MSR Global Health and our fundraising campaign is hosted on their website.
 We will help every team member meet their target goal.
-Some may want to reach far beyond the $600 target.
-We also realize a few may fall short of that number.
-Clean Drink will help you hit your goal, but it is imparative we have the funds needed to help the people of Nepal.
+Some may want to reach far beyond the $750 target.
+Clean Drink will help you hit your goal, but it is imperative we have the funds needed to help the people of Nepal.